Voytech-G/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
-This is a simple Rock, Paper & Scissors game.
+This is a simple Rock, Paper & Scissors game created with HTML, CSS & Javascript.